KenKundert/quantiphy/doc/user.rst

     160.22e-21 C

 The following constants are pre-defined: *h*, *ħ*, *k*, *q*, *c*, *0°C*, *ε₀*, *μ₀*, and *Z₀*.
-You may add your own constants.
+You may add your own :ref:`constants <constants>`.

-Currency units ($€¥£₩₺₽₹ɃΞ) are a bit different than other units, they are placed at the front of the quantity.
+Currency units ($€¥£₩₺₽₹ɃΞ) are a bit different than other units in that they are placed at the front of the quantity.

 .. code-block:: python